 The work of Kezia Barnett has been showcased in galleries, short films, music videos, and projected on to four-story high billboards.
 Since graduating from Elam in 1998, Barnett has made award-winning videos for Goodshirt and Sarah Brown.
-She also directs commercials around the world; her efforts winning a 2005 Young Director of the Year award at Australia's Kodak Gongs, and a prize at the 2006 LA Shorts Fest.
+She also directs commercials around the world; her efforts won her the 2005 Young Director of the Year award at Southern Hemisphere advertising awards The Kodak Gongs.

 Winner of Video of the Year 2006 at the Juice TV Awards, the clip was shot over two and a half days, and required dancers attached to elastic strings to move at half speed to achieve the puppet effect.Self confessed dance fanatic Kezia Barnett literally searched the world for the hero marionette doll.
 "I looked in Paris, Amsterdam, London, Berlin, Auckland and Prague.
 I eventually bought one in Prague.
 We changed her hair, face, skin and clothes to match Sarah's."Kezia Barnett, March 09